Gordon Z. Novod

 Principal

 Gordon Novod heads Grant & Eisenhofer’s bankruptcy and distressed litigation practice.
-He has 20 years of experience representing ad hoc and official committees, distressed investors, lenders, litigation trustees, indenture trustees, trade creditors, and other parties in some of the most complex landmark restructurings and in litigation matters.
+He has more than 20 years of experience representing litigation trustees, ad hoc and official committees, distressed investors, lenders, indenture trustees, trade creditors, and other parties in some of the most complex landmark restructurings and in litigation matters.

 Mr. Novod prides himself on providing high quality advocacy to clients, keeping their business objectives in mind.
 He is able to grasp complex legal and business issues in order to craft and implement innovative yet practical solutions to maximize value for clients.